Claims — March 17, 2026

 Date: February 12, 2026

-Re: Cedar Lake Public Safety Complex — Police Headquarters, GM Development Disbursement Request 02/01/2026
+Project: Cedar Lake Public Safety Complex — Police Headquarters; GM Development, Disbursement Request 02/01/2026

-Pursuant to the BOT Agreement (Police Department Headquarters Project) executed by and between the Town of Cedar Lake (the Town) and GM Development Companies (the Developer), and dated December 22, 2022, the Developer has submitted Disbursement Request 02/01/2026 in the amount of $12,242.72.
-This amount is to be drawn from the bond proceeds: $12,242.72 from bond proceeds.
+Pursuant to the BOT Agreement (Police Department Headquarters Project) executed by and between the Town of Cedar Lake (the Town) and GM Development Companies (the Developer), dated December 22, 2022, the Developer has submitted Disbursement Request 02/01/2026 in the amount of $12,242.72 to be drawn from bond proceeds.

 The principal payee for this disbursement is "GM Development Companies LLC" in the amount of $12,242.72.

 In accordance with the Contract Documents and the Agreement, this Disbursement Request includes costs incurred by the developer to date in construction of the police headquarters.
-Veridus submits to the Town that based upon site visits, digital communications, and the data comprising the provided invoice presented by the Developer, to the best of our knowledge, information and belief, construction has progressed as indicated, the quality of work is in accordance with the Contract Documents, and the Developer is entitled to the payment of the amount approved.
+Based upon site visits, digital communications, and the data comprising the provided invoice, to the best of Veridus's knowledge, information and belief, construction has progressed as indicated, the quality of work is in accordance with the Contract Documents, and the Developer is entitled to the payment of the amount approved.

 Comments: